Package 'stratallo'

 (string)

-the name of the underlying algorithm to be used for computing sample allocation under one-sided upper-bounds constraints.
-It must be one of the following: rna (default), sga, sgaplus, coma.
-This parameter is used only in case when m argument is NULL and M is not NULL and number of strata H>1H > 1 and n < sum(M).
+Name of the algorithm to use for computing the sample allocation when only upper-bound constraints are imposed.
+Must be one of "rna" (default), "sga", "sgaplus", or "coma".
+This parameter is used only when H>1H > 1 and n < sum(M).

 Details